 The variation in air pressure between rooms is actually very small when compared to the total pressure, typically only a fraction of a millibar, much higher pressures would cause problems with opening doors, structural damage and higher energy consumption, so the difference in pressure is always comparatively low.

-For example if the pressure difference across two rooms was 1 mbar (100 pascals) that’s equivalent to 100 Newtons per square metre.
-If you assume a door has a size of 1.5 square metre, a 1 mbar difference either side of the door is equivalent to a weight of 15 kg pressing down.
+For example if the pressure difference across two rooms was 1 mbar (100 pascals) that’s equivalent to 100 newtons per square metre.
+If you assume a door has a size of 1.5 square metre, a 1 mbar difference either side of the door is equivalent to a weight of 15 kg pressing against it.

 If the pressure difference is 1 millibar and the ambient pressure is ~1000 mbar, it’s not practical to use a barometer to measure a relatively small pressure difference since the resolution of most barometers would be inadequate to measure the difference precisely.